samuel-marsh/scCustomize/cran-comments.md

     to ensure package functionality.

 ## Other Notes
-1. GitHub Actions check returning strange errors only on macos (release) and only sometimes (This is NOT the error that caused the v2.1.0 CRAN check failure on first submission).
+1. GitHub Actions check returning strange errors only on macos (release) and only sometimes).
     - The errors are from failures running package examples.
 This includes functions that have been part of prior CRAN releases.
     NO errors are found when checking locally on macos platform using R 4.3.2 and none are found in GitHub Actions check on linux or windows platforms.
 I believe to be error in GitHub Actions workflow and I have therefore refrained from adding `dontrun` to examples that run fine on other platforms.
-This was also the case with v2.0.0 and v2.0.1 which passed macos checks on CRAN, furthering it is likely a GitHub Actions issue.
+This was also the case with v2.0.0, v2.0.1, 2.1.0 which passed macos checks on CRAN, furthering it is likely a GitHub Actions issue.